kennyRamadhan/selenium-java-testng-automation-portofolio/README.md

 				  npm install -g appium
 				- Xcode (for iOS Simulator support)
 				- Real Device (if running tests on a real device)
 ---

-### Git Workflow

-				- Make sure to follow these best practices when working with this repository:
-				- Always run git pull before starting new work after cloning.
-				- Write clear, descriptive commit messages when committing and pushing changes.
-				- Use feature branches if multiple contributors are working simultaneously.
----

 ### Running Tests